Vauxhall: Demography

 The explosion in London property prices during the late 1990s and early 2000s has led to a boom in riverside construction, such as the large St George Wharf development by Vauxhall Bridge.
 This area is continuing to be redeveloped with several newbuilds under construction.

 Several gentrified areas have developed, and areas of terraced townhouses on streets such as Fentiman Road and Heyford Avenue have higher property values in the private market; however, 97% of housing stock in Vauxhall is flats, both conversions and purpose-built blocks.
 Vauxhall is also a popular residential area for members of parliament and civil servants due to its proximity to the Houses of Parliament and Whitehall; Kennington is within the area wired for the Commons' Division bell.
 Some 18th- and 19th-century properties also survive – most famously Bonnington Square, a community that emerged from the 1970s–1980s squat scene in London and remains as mostly housing co-operatives today.

 Vauxhall is a very ethnically diverse area; 50% are white and 50% of residents originate from a non-white ethnic group.
 There is a significant Portuguese community, some with a connection to Madeira; many Portuguese restaurants and bars are located in South Lambeth Road and the surrounding area.

-The 2021 census states the plurality of residents, 39.5% are Christians and 37.3% state that they do have a religion.
+The 2021 census states the plurality of residents, 39.5% are Christians and 37.3% state that they do not have a religion.
 The Muslim community consists of 9.3% of residents.